-Providers of Non-Medical Helper (NMH) support must adhere to the Disabled Students’ Allowance Quality Assurance Group (DSA-QAG) Quality Assurance Framework (QAF) standards, and ensure that all relevant policies are in place, shared with the student, and made available to the University on request.
+Providers of Non-Medical Helper (NMH) support must adhere to the Disabled Students’ Allowance SFE guidance for NMH suppliers and be a registered with the Department of Education, and ensure that all relevant policies are in place, shared with the student, and made available to the University on request.

 Our University is keen to establish effective working relationships with external NMH suppliers to ensure quality support provision for the benefit of the student, and this document outlines the key information that staff should be made aware of when delivering support to our students.